heldrida/reactatouille-boilerplate/README.md

 A new component is generated in the [projectRoot]/src/js/<newComponent>.
 This is work in progress, so you still have to make modifications, such as, include the reducer for this component (if required) in [projectRoot]/src/js/rootReducer.js and also change the name in the <newComponent>/constants.js, etc.

+## Organizing the Redux application

+The first time you browse the javascript source directory you may find the way files are organized unusual.
+The approach Reactatouille exposes is based on an article published by Jack Hsu; A very good read, that explains how to better organize code in the context of a React and Redux application but not exclusively ( https://jaysoo.ca/2016/02/28/organizing-redux-application/ ).
+While opinionated, you may want to organize it differently, as it was in previous versions of Reactatouille.

 ## Built With

 * ReactJS